junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Not to us, not yet," the mother says, holding her daughter.

-"I'm sorry," Dean says again, feeling the words weaker by every time he repeats it.
+"I'm sorry," Dean says again, feeling those words weaker every time he repeats them.
 And he's said it a lot today.
 He might have to say it more.

 He has to find enough courage to walk out on the family, shutting their pleading eyes behind his back.
 Cas isn't taking it any easier than him.
 His jaw is tightened, the lines around his eyes crinkled, his gaze locked on the smoking mountain not far from the city.
-From where they stand on the street, the Mount Vesuvius looks like nothing more than a quiet sleeping creature, snorting white smoke occasionally from its nozzle.
+From where they stand on the street, Mount Vesuvius looks like nothing more than a quiet sleeping creature, snorting white smoke occasionally from its nozzle.
 It might be giving signs, but not enough to alarm the local people to evacuate.
 The street is busy with normal mundane lives, people walking around chatting, stalls selling fruits and clothes.
 Just a peaceful little village on the fringe of disappearing.

 "What did you do to save them last time?"
 Dean asks quietly.
 Too defeated to gather any more strength to speak any louder.
-"Fly all of them out of city?"
+"Fly all of them out of the city?"

 "I stopped the volcano from erupting."
 Cas looks at the mountain.

 "You can do that?"
 Dean doesn't know if he should feel awed or intimidated.

 "It's like redirecting a riverway, leading the water elsewhere."
 Cas flies them closer to the volcano, pointing at the dark red color under the rock.
 It's like watching blood pumping in a human's veins.
-"Releasing the pressure slowly, leading the lava through the earth's crust, then the Mount Vesuvius would never be active."
+"Releasing the pressure slowly, leading the lava through the earth's crust, then Mount Vesuvius would never be active."

 Dean closes his eyes and takes a long breath.
 "And now we have to re-erupt it and bury the city.
 It's like Sodom and Gomorrah..."
 He lets the breath out slowly.
 "Do it, Cas."

 It's even more cruel than the witch trials.

-They might be able to have some self-comfort that there are some evil witches that can be removed from the history during the trials.
+They might be able to have some self-comfort that there are some evil witches that can be removed from history during the trials.
 But burning a whole city -- this is nothing about good and evil.
 It's just fate and history now.

 Dean reminds himself of that day when he wore Death's Ring for a day.
 He feels like this is that day again.